tomazas/quake2d/README.md

 ##### Building maps using Map editor
 1. Open the map editor.
 2. Place walls/health/ammo (use middle mouse button to change item value).
-3. After the map is complete - place a `node` inside the map area (not outside).
+3. After the map is complete - place a `node` inside the map walkable area (not outside).</br>
+`Note`: the node is used as a seed/starting point for automated graph generation in the game.
 4. Press `save`, to save the map to current directory.

 `Note:` map editor loads the map from current directory also.